#Baby's growth & development

 Motor skill

 Your baby is highly active and has better control over their movements.
-They are able to grip their toys, and will let go of one if you hold out another.
-They can also grab objects around them and if you take away an object they like, they will protest by crying.
+They can grip their toys and let go of one if you hold out another.
+They can also grab objects around them, and if you remove an object they like, they will protest by crying.
 When you approach them, they will hold out their arms to you so that you pick them up.
-When they lie on their back, they’ll play with their feet and put them in their mouth.
-When they are lying on their front, they’ll manage to roll over to put themselves on their back again.
-When you support them in a standing position, they’ll bend their legs - extending them and springing up and down.
+They’ll play with their feet and put them in their mouth when they lie on their back.
+When lying on their front, they’ll roll over to put themselves on their back again.
+When you support them standing, they’ll bend their legs - extending them and springing up and down.
 This is called the “jumper” stage.

 Sit up!

-One of the biggest challenges facing your baby over the next few months will be to sit upright.
-For the moment, if you put your baby on their back, they will raise their head and torso to try and sit up by themselves, but won’t manage to do it.
-However, if you help them get into that position, they will be able to remain sitting without support for a few moments - and they love it!
-This position will give them a new outlook on the world and open up all sorts of possibilities: they can see everything that’s going on and grab objects scattered around them.
-To make it easier for them to take advantage of this position, you can support their back with a breastfeeding cushion or bolster.
+Sitting upright is one of the biggest challenges facing your baby over the next few months.
+For the moment, if you put your baby on their back, they will raise their head and torso to try and sit up by themselves but won’t manage to do it.
+However, if you help them get into that position, they can remain sitting without support for a few moments - and they love it!
+This position will give them a new outlook on the world and open up possibilities: they can see everything happening and grab objects scattered around them.
+You can support their back with a breastfeeding cushion or bolster to make it easier for them to take advantage of this position.
 But for no more than a few minutes!
 His or her spine is still too fragile and should not be strained beyond its capabilities.
-Within one or two months, they will be able to sit up by themselves with a straight back.
+They can sit up with a straight back within one or two months.

 First teeth

 If you see your baby bite hard into their toys, constantly suck their fingers and dribble a lot, their first tooth is probably not far away.
 This tooth often appears around the six-month stage, and the first tooth will generally be a lower central incisor.
-However, don’t worry if you can’t see any teeth yet: teething times vary a lot between children.
-They may get their first tooth at four months, or even at birth - although that’s quite rare.
-On the other hand, some babies still don’t have any teeth at the age of twelve months, and this shouldn’t be a cause for alarm - unless it’s associated with another abnormality.
+However, don’t worry if you can’t see teeth yet: teething times vary greatly between children.
+They may get their first tooth at four months or even birth - although that’s rare.
+On the other hand, some babies still don’t have teeth at twelve months, which shouldn’t be a cause for alarm unless associated with another abnormality.

 Sleep

-After their first disturbed nights, most babies sleep well between the ages of three and nine months.
-If your baby is still waking up at night, don’t lose patience!
-They simply need to take a little longer to get into their sleep pattern.
-If your baby is teething, they might wake up more often at night too.
+After their first disturbed nights, most babies sleep well between three and nine months.
+Don't lose patience if your baby is still awake at night!
+They simply need a little longer to get into their sleep pattern.
+If your baby is teething, they might also wake up more often at night,.
 Don’t worry about them developing bad habits: go to see them if they wake up and help them fall back to sleep by cuddling them, breastfeeding them or bottle-feeding them.
-It makes them feel calm, which plays an important role in helping them sleep well over the long-term.
+It makes them feel calm, which is important in helping them sleep well over the long term.
 Within a few months, these nightly disruptions will be a distant memory!